Querying History

 SELECT * FROM myTable AS OF 'myBranch' JOIN myTable AS OF 'yourBranch' AS foo;

-expression must name a valid Dolt reference, such as a commit hash, branch name, or other reference.
+The `AS OF` expression must name a valid Dolt reference, such as a commit hash, branch name, or other reference.
 Timestamp / date values are also supported.
-Each table in a query can use a different AS OF
+Each table in a query can use a different `AS OF` clause.

 SHOW CREATE TABLE myTable AS OF 'myBranch';